fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Remove-AzureRemoteAppUser.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRemoteAppUser** cmdlet removes a user from an azure_2 RemoteApp collection.
+The **Remove-AzureRemoteAppUser** cmdlet removes a user from an Azure RemoteApp collection.

 ## EXAMPLES